OrionRobotic/GitLife/Contributing.md

 # Contributing Guidelines

 We welcome contributions!
-Please follow these rules to ensure a smooth workflow.
+Please follow these rules to ensure a smooth workflow with others.

 ## 1. Issues
 * **Create an Issue:** Every piece of work (feature or bug) must have a corresponding issue.